slavikyad/hxScout/flm_exploration/README.md

 These tests are quick AIR apps that perform a few certain tasks and exit, hopefully allowing some triage of relatively small FLM dumps.

-To run a testcase and capture the FLM with netcat:
+To run a testcase, capture FLM output, and convert FLM to a text file (JSON objects):

-    cd flm_exploration/test_x
-    ./compile.sh
-    ../../util/capture_flm.sh & ./simulate.sh

-To push that flm to hxScout:

-    Terminal 1> ./server.sh > flm_exploration/test_x/capture.txt
-    Terminal 2> util/push_flm.sh flm_exploration/test_x/capture.flm

-Then break the first command after running the second -- `Server.hx` currently does not exit after a single connection.
+    ./run_test.rb test_frames sampler ~/.wine/drive_c/users/jward/.telemetry.cfg

+Where `test_frames` is the testcase to run, `sampler` is the config (see various config names in `./config/`, and `~/.wine/drive_c/users/jward/.telemetry.cfg` is the location of your `.telemetry.cfg` file.

+The test runner copies the given telemetry config, compiles and simulates the testcase, and captures the .flm and .txt output in the test directory.

-You could also push this FLM to Adobe Scout using netcat (to localhost or IP address):
+You could also push this FLM to hxScout or Adobe Scout using netcat (to localhost or IP address):

     nc localhost 7934 < flm_exploration/test_x/capture.flm